Advantages of Taking a Tour

 Social aspects of taking a tour

 You’d have to go out of your way not to meet people on a tour.
-If you’re traveling solo, tours are a great way to meet other travelers so you won’t feel completely on your own the whole time.
+If you’re traveling solo for the first time (or for the 20th time!) tours are a great way to meet other travelers so you won’t feel completely on your own the whole time.

 You’ll be spending lots of time with these people seeing the sights and exploring the cultures.
 You might meet interesting people from all over the world.
 And you might even make a new friend out of it.